Mohammedelsayed412/prosthetic_hand_simulator/Sensor node/Documentation.md

       </collision>
 ```

-the collision element encapsulates a geometry which is used for collsion checking.
-Here, it is a simple box and it can be changed as we desire.
+The collision element encapsulates a geometry which is used for collision checking.
+Here, it is a simple box and it can be any other shape.

 **Visual**